Friday, April 24, 2026

 Not vegan, but I like the shelf life of soy/almond milk.
 Soy is thicker and if water consumption is a worry it uses far less than almond/dairy milk during the milk making conversion process.

-Yeti bowls are overpriced, but I would recommend a double insulated stainless steel bowl for camping.
-I got the big 2quart/liter size one and it's big enough as a small dish sink, so the hot soapy water stays hot as you clean up.
+Yeti bowls are overpriced, but I would recommend a double-walled, insulated stainless steel bowl for camping.
+I got the big 2quart/liter size one and it's big enough to use as a small dish sink, so the hot soapy water stays hot as you clean up.
 Win win.

 No comments: